Message from the Chief

 On behalf of the men and women of the Salisbury Police Department, I would like to welcome you to our website.
-I hope that this site will help you learn about the Salisbury Police Department, how the department works, its dedicated personnel and the various programs we offer.
-This site is also designed to provide visitors with links to useful government agencies and forms the public may need.
+I hope that this site will help you learn about the Salisbury Police Department, our capabilities, its dedicated personnel and the various programs we offer.
+This site is also designed to provide visitors with useful links to government agencies and forms the public may need.
 I hope you find it helpful.

-I am truly excited about the opportunity to lead the Salisbury Police Department into a new era.
-I know I have an outstanding group of men and women who are truly dedicated to the Town of Salisbury and service to its citizens and visitors.
+I am honored to lead the Salisbury Police Department.
+I have an outstanding group of men and women who are truly dedicated to the Town of Salisbury and service to its citizens and visitors.